Office: DRL 4C11

 Email : jhois at sas.upenn.edu

 I am a fifth-year PhD student in the Mathematics Department at the University of Pennsylvania.
 My research is in differential and complex geometry and geometric analysis, and my advisor is Christopher Croke.
-The central results in my dissertation are an upper bound for the sum of the Betti numbers of a complex projective manifold in terms of its total curvature, an upper bound for the degree of a complex projective manifold as a variety in terms of its total curvature, and a characterization of the manifolds whose total curvature is minimal.
+The central results in my dissertation are an upper bound for the sum of the Betti numbers of a complex projective manifold in terms of its total curvature and a characterization of the complex projective manifolds whose total curvature is minimal.

 During the 2018 summer term, I am teaching Math 170, Ideas in Mathematics.
 This class has a website on Canvas, which you can access here.
 My office hours are Tuesdays from 12:30 to 1:30 and Wednesdays from 1:00 to 2:00.